gaurvism/Words/README.md

 # Intriguing
 - **Meaning**: Arousing one's curiosity or interest; fascinating.
 - **Example**: This *intriguing* book is both thoughtful and informative.

+> Year: 2020

+## For the month of January :loudspeaker:

 # Inevitably
 - **Meaning**: Certain to happen and unable to be avoided or prevented.